tanders111/songs/README.md

 ## development & debug using node server

 ```
-Run the node server using F5
+Run the dotnet server using F5

-or from command line:  node  ..path/server/index.js  [port:3002]
-see launch.json for setting server port = 3002
+see launch.json for setting hosturls = need to http://locahost:5080,http://0.0.0.0:5080 so localhost launches and accessible from other ips

-start client app using a proxy to route server requests coming in on port 4209 to port 3002
+start client app using port 4205
-from cmd prompt   [root]>npm run start which is configure to run ng-serve like this:
+from cmd prompt   [root]\ClientApp>npm run start
-ng serve --port 4209 --proxy-config proxy.conf.json
+which is configure to run ng serve like this:  ng serve --port 4205

-from the browser go to  http://localhost:4209
+from the browser go to  http://localhost:5080

-with proxy there is no need for the angular service to change the server port to 3002 if app was served from localhost:4205

 to edit text files in vscode create a link to them:
 mklink /J files C:\Users\Todd\Documents\music\songs